chinamike65/hugo-tuolesi/content/book3/book3en.md

 Good will be rewarded with good, evil will be rewarded with evil, and the results of good and evil will not be wrong.

-If you plant beans, you will never produce wheat; if you plant wheat, you will produce wheat, but you will never produce beans; if you plant poison, you will be poison, and if you plant medicine, it will be medicine.
+If you plant beans, you will never produce wheat; if you plant wheat, you will produce wheat, but you will never produce beans; if you plant poison, you will reap poison, and if you plant medicine, you will reap medicine.

-What kind of karma is done, what kind of fruit is produced.
+Whatever seed is sown, that kind of fruit is produced.

-This is very important: what kind of karma is created, what kind of results are produced.
+This is very important: Whatever seed is sown, that kind of fruit is produced.

 For example, if we respect others, others will respect us; if we scold others, they will scold us in turn.

-Giving will bring wealth; releasing life will bring longevity, because releasing life is to save the lives of other beings, so the result will be longevity; killing life will be short-lived, because killing will damage the lives of other beings, so it will be short-lived; stealing will definitely lead to poverty; Provocation will be alienated by relatives and friends.
+Giving will bring wealth; releasing life will bring longevity, because releasing life is to save the lives of other beings, so the result will be longevity; killing life, our lives will be short-lived, because killing will damage the lives of other beings; stealing will definitely lead to poverty; Provocation will lead to alienation by relatives and friends.

 Once you understand the inevitability of karma, you will naturally understand many causal phenomena.

-You will understand that your pain is the result of your previous karma.
+You will understand that your pain is the result of your previous actions.

-Therefore, we must face it calmly, and not generate hatred and cause greater evil karma.
+Therefore, we must face it calmly, and not generate hatred and cause greater evil effects.

 311

-(2) Strong proliferation of karma
+##### (2) Strong proliferation of karma

-There are six aspects of strong proliferation of karma: strong proliferation of the essence of karma, strong proliferation of intentional consciousness, strong proliferation of karmic objects, and strong proliferation of karma maker's identity Sex, the strong proliferation of karma time, and the strong proliferation of individual good dharmas.
+There are six aspects of strong proliferation of karma: strong proliferation of the essence of karma, strong proliferation of intentional consciousness, strong proliferation of karmic objects, and strong proliferation of karma maker's identity, the strong proliferation of karma time, and the strong proliferation of individual good dharmas.

 The strong proliferative nature of the essence of karma

 The strong proliferative nature of the essence of karma is: even a small bad karma, when the retribution comes out, it will grow to a great size, and can harm a person for life after life; a small good karma Karma, when the good fruits appear, the blessings will be immeasurable and boundless.

-This is the general law of the nature of cause and effect, just like a small fire that burns up will eventually burn down the entire forest.
+This is the general law of the nature of cause and effect, just like a small fire that starts will eventually burn down the entire forest.

 For example, King Ashoka, when the Buddha was alive, King Ashoka's previous life was still a child of an ordinary family.

 One day, the Buddha and Venerable Ananda met this child on the road.
-He was very happy when he saw the Buddha, but he had nothing to support him, so he grabbed a handful of soil on the ground and offered it to Shakyamuni Buddha as food.
+He was very happy when he saw the Buddha, but he had nothing to give, so he grabbed a handful of soil on the ground and offered it to Shakyamuni Buddha as food.

 The Buddha said to Venerable Ananda,